santikid/bootstrapper/README.md

 bash conditional and stow will only be run if the condition is true.
 I use it for seperating my dotfiles between macOS and linux.

-**PLEASE DO NOT USE THIS**, there is definitely a better way to achieve this with the --ignore flag or .stow-local-ignore, but I used this as a Rust learning exercise and like the approach, as botched as it is.
+**DO NOT USE THIS**, there is definitely a better way to achieve this with the --ignore flag or .stow-local-ignore (or simply having one bash script per feature and looping over the folders you need), but I used this as a Rust learning exercise and like the approach, as botched as it is.

 **ONLY TESTED ON MACOS AND LINUX**

 ## Usage

-Make sure stow is installed and in your path.
+Make sure GNU stow is installed and in your path.

 In the folder that contains your stow packages, create a file called `bootstrapper.json`.
 You can use the following as a template: